Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Results

-Finally, for the selectable-legend-with-grid-lines treatment, nearly $40\%$ of the participants stated that they had chosen the legend size that had the closest fit for the region mentioned in the task; they then counted the number of squares.
+Finally, for the selectable-legend-with-grid-lines treatment, 3 participants did not describe a strategy.
+Out of the remaining 41 participants, 15 stated that they had chosen the legend size that had the closest fit for the region mentioned in the task; they then counted the number of squares.
 The ``best'' fit was a judgment that differed from individual to individual and from question to question.
-For certain participants, the best fit was obtained when the number of partially filled squares was minimized.
-Another strategy, which was adopted by approximately $20\%$ of the participants, was to choose the largest of the three legend sizes to minimize the number of squares that needed to be counted.
+7 participants generally chose the largest of the three legend sizes to minimize the number of squares that needed to be counted.
+Another strategy, which was adopted by 3 participants, was to choose a size that would minimize the number of partially filled squares.